-1 Website accessibility requirements are set out in ORR's ATP Guidance: see A2.5.1
+&lt;sup>3 Website accessibility requirements are set out in ORR's ATP Guidance: see A2.5.1

-- (v) a link to the licence holder's CHP, and any further information the licence holder feels is relevant - 1.39 All forms of feedback are valuable.
+- (a) how to make a complaint, and the different contact methods available - (b) the essential information that passengers need to provide - (c) what passengers can expect from the complaints process, including the timescales involved; this should include advising complainants of the anticipated resolution time for their complaint where this might differ from the licence holder's published targets - (d) the licence holder's membership of the relevant ADR scheme, should passengers wish to appeal the outcome of their complaint - (e) a link to the licence holder's CHP, and any further information the licence holder feels is relevant - 1.37 All forms of feedback are valuable.
 For example, feedback that is not necessarily a complaint could still help to drive improvement.
-Licence holders are therefore encouraged to invite wider feedback and praise via their complaints page. - 1.40 Licence holders are also encouraged to should also provide a link from their complaints page to any Frequently Asked Questions (FAQs) page(s) that they host.
+Licence holders are therefore encouraged to invite wider feedback and praise via their complaints page and other channels, as appropriate. - 1.38 Licence holders are also encouraged to provide a link from their complaints page to any Frequently Asked Questions (FAQs) page(s) that they host.